 With the calendar turning to 2017, every adult will be allowed to contribute an additional $5,500 to their tax-free savings account.
 That means another $5,500 can be invested and the gains will never be taxed.
+So with the new year here, you have now additional TFSA contribution room.

 If you have been an adult since the TFSA was initiated in 2009 the cumulative contribution total is now $52,000; but exactly how much you can contribute will be different depending on your withdrawals over the past eight years.